tds-fdw/rpm/README.md

 CentOS/RH/Amazon RPMs for tds_fdw  <https://github.com/tds-fdw/tds_fdw> and postgresql 9.3.4 or later

-Tested on CentOS 6/7 x86_64.
+Tested on CentOS 7 and Rocky Linux 8 x86_64.
 Should work for other RPM base distributions such as openSUSE or Amazon Linux

 tds_fdw is a PostgreSQL foreign data wrapper that can connect to databases that use the Tabular Data Stream (TDS) protocol, such as Sybase databases and Microsoft SQL server.